Innovation in patient imaging: How 3D modeling is driving down surgery costs

 The next evolution in patient imaging?

 As technology has advanced, so too has our trust in using it.
-The insurgence of computing across healthcare centers has enabled doctors to diagnose and treat patients much faster and more accurately than through traditional methods alone.
+The insurgence of computing across healthcare centres has enabled doctors to diagnose and treat patients much faster and more accurately than through traditional methods alone.

 Of all of the new technologies that have the potential to transform healthcare, one of the newest and most exciting evolutions is undoubtedly 3D modeling.
 This technology is no longer the territory of hobbyists who want to print out figurines or ornaments, it is a disruptive technology with a broad range of applications in many sectors, not least in medicine.